Resources, Facilities, Centers & Services

 Exhibition Spaces.
 In addition to the art museum, Princeton offers constantly changing exhibits in various other locations on campus.
-Exhibition spaces open to the public include the Main Gallery, the Cotsen Children’s Library and the Milberg Gallery for the Graphic Arts (Firestone Library, first and second floor exhibition spaces, Monday through Friday, 9 a.m.-5 p.m.; Saturday and Sunday, 12-5 p.m.); the East Asian Library (Jones Hall, Monday through Friday, 9 a.m.-11 p.m.; Saturday, 10 a.m.-5 p.m.; Sunday, 2-11 p.m.); and the Seeley G. Mudd Manuscript Library on Olden Street (Monday through Friday, 9 a.m.-5 p.m.).
+Exhibition spaces open to the public include the Main Gallery in Firestone Library, the Cotsen Children’s Library, the East Asian Library in Jones Hall and the Seeley G. Mudd Manuscript Library.

 Cultural & Performing Arts

 Richardson Auditorium in Alexander Hall.
-Alexander Hall, one of Princeton’s most colorful and historic buildings (in the Romanesque style), was completed in 1894 and renovated in 1984.
+Alexander Hall, one of Princeton’s most colorful and historic buildings, was completed in 1894 and renovated in 1984.
 The auditorium, which seats nearly 900 people, is the venue for a wide variety of performing arts events presented by departmental, student and community organizations.
-Student performances are regularly given here by the University Orchestra, Glee Club, Jazz Ensemble, Wind Ensemble and other student performing arts organizations.
-In addition, it is the home of Princeton University Concerts, an annual series of performances by world-class professional musical artists and ensembles.
-Richardson Auditorium also serves as the site for many University ceremonies and official functions as well as occasional public lectures and government hearings.
+It is the home of Princeton University Concerts, an annual series of performances by world-class professional musical artists and ensembles.
+The auditorium also serves as the site for many University ceremonies and public lectures.